Conveyance Deed vs Sale Deed: Key Differences Every Indian Property Buyer Must Know

 A conveyance deed is a legal instrument that transfers the title, rights, and ownership of immovable property from one party (the transferor) to another (the transferee).
 The term “conveyance” in law simply means the act of transferring legal title.

 A conveyance deed becomes especially important in builder-buyer transactions.
-When you purchase a flat from a developer, you typically sign an Agreement to Sell at the time of booking.
+When you purchase a flat from a developer, you typically sign an Agreement to Sell at booking.
 But that agreement does not transfer ownership to you.
-The actual legal transfer happens only when the builder executes a Conveyance Deed in your name — usually after the Occupancy Certificate (OC) is obtained.
+The actual legal transfer happens only when the builder executes a Conveyance Deed in your name – usually after the Occupancy Certificate (OC) is obtained.
+Thousands of apartment owners in India live in their homes for years without ever receiving a conveyance deed from the builder.
+Without it, the property is technically still in the builder’s name.

 What is a Sale Deed?

-A sale deed is a specific type of conveyance deed used when a property is sold for monetary consideration — meaning a fixed price is paid in exchange for ownership.
+A sale deed is a specific type of conveyance deed used when a property is sold for monetary consideration – meaning a fixed price is paid in exchange for ownership.
 It is the most common property document in India.
+When you buy a resale apartment, a plot of land, or a commercial property from an individual seller, the document that transfers ownership to you is a sale deed.

 Unlike an Agreement to Sell (which is just a promise to sell), a sale deed is a completed transaction document.
 The moment it is signed and registered, the ownership of the property legally moves from the seller to the buyer.
+For a deeper understanding of all property deed types, see our guide on types of property deeds in India.

 Conveyance Deed vs Sale Deed: Detailed Comparison